The best power play teams in college hockey, right now | NCAA.com

 👀👀👀 @BarrattEvan @ESPNAssignDesk @Buccigross #SCTop10 pic.twitter.com/Jy1zL1nNEH— Penn State Men’s Hockey (@PennStateMHKY) November 4, 2018

-Rounding out the most effective power plays in the nation is Army West Point.
-The Black Knights fall just shy of a three-way tie with UMass and Penn State, converting 82 power play opportunities into 24 goals for a 29.26 power-play percentage.
+Next in line is Army West Point.
+The Black Knights fall just shy of a tie with Penn State, converting 82 power play opportunities into 24 goals for a 29.26 power-play percentage.
 Army has had an up-and-down first half of the season, going 7-6-1 in conference play and 8-8-1 overall.
 Almost half of the Black Knights’ scores have come on the man advantage.
 Out of the top 30 ranked teams in power-play percentage, Army's 82 attempted shots is surpassed only by Michigan and Bowling Green.
 Forwards Zach Evancho and Dominic Franco have lead the team on the power play, each contributing five power play goals so far this season.

 Who wants to see that again?
 Scramble by the right corner --> goal!#GoArmy pic.twitter.com/HG1md3PVs4— Army WP Hockey (@ArmyWP_Hockey) November 24, 2018